 - Slip and fall accidents

-- Injuries caused by faulty parts, including filter or vacuum
+- Injuries caused by faulty parts, including filters or vacuums

 - Near drownings